cbib/virhunter/README.md

 ## Installing dependencies with Conda

-First, you have to create the environment from the `envs/environment.yml` file.
+Firstly, you have to create the environment from the `envs/environment.yml` file.
 The installation may take around 500 Mb of drive space.

 ```shell
 conda env create -f envs/environment.yml
 ```

-Second, activate the environment:
+Then activate the environment:

 ```shell
 conda activate virhunter